- More than 600 million people in Africa live on less than 2 dollars a day.

 Turning Donations into Investments

-We scout for innovative business ideas that are local-tech, idea-based, scalable, climate- and gender-positive.
+We scout for innovative business ideas that are local-tech, scalable, climate- and gender-positive.

 We blend various funding sources such as governmental or institutional development aid and private donations.